microsoft/openshift-container-platform/README.md

 If the Azure Cloud Provider is not enabled, then the Service Catalog and Ansible Template Service Broker will not be installed as Service Catalog requires persistent storage.

 Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications. <br />

+A Standard Storage Account is provisioned to provide persistent storage for the integrated OpenShift Registry as Premium Storage does not support storage of anything but VHD files.

 ### TROUBLESHOOTING